SeanRobb/exchange-monitor/README.md

 ## Description

 This project was made to actively notify when a trade is executed on a crypto-exchange.
+Also this will save balance snapshots if a database is connected.

 ## Exchanges Supported